syncfusion-content/wpf-docs/wpf/PropertyGrid/DisplayName.md

 ---
 layout: post
-title: Attributes support in Syncfusion WPF PropertyGrid
+title: DisplayName support of PropertyItems in Syncfusion WPF PropertyGrid
-description: This section explains how to control PropertyGrid features using different attributes supported by it.
+description: This section explains how the display name of the property item has been customized through attributes.
 platform: wpf
 control: PropertyGrid
 documentation: ug